OCHA-DAP/hdx-python-database/documentation/main.md

 ## Views

-The method to make views described [here](https://github.com/sqlalchemy/sqlalchemy/wiki/Views#sqlalchemy-14-20-version) is available in this library.
+The method to prepare views described [here](https://github.com/sqlalchemy/sqlalchemy/wiki/Views#sqlalchemy-14-20-version) is available in this library.

 This allows creating views like this:
 ```